-Russia in August 2022, augmenting a fifteen-year contract signed in 2021.71 Similarly, Serbia has done little to reduce its high reliance on Russian gas and has not expressed publicly any desire to do so, although the country is exploring diversification options behind the scenes.
+Russia in August 2022, augmenting a fifteen-year contract signed in 2021.
+Similarly, Serbia has done little to reduce its high reliance on Russian gas, although the country is exploring diversification options behind the scenes.

 While some inland states may doubt their prospects for diversification, Russia has proven itself an unreliable supplier even to states it deems friendly, and diversification may be forced upon them.
-Budapest should reduce its exposure by building a natural gas connection with Slovenia and expanding interconnections with Romania and LNG importer Croatia, and implementing plans to increase domestic production by 0.5 bcma.72 Serbia, under its new government, might be more inclined to mitigate its dependance on Moscow.
+Budapest should reduce its exposure by building a natural gas connection with Slovenia and expanding interconnections with Romania and LNG importer Croatia, and implementing plans to increase domestic production by 0.5 bcma.
 Interconnections with North Macedonia and Bulgaria, which sources LNG via Greece, could bolster its energy resilience.